apache/nuttx/configs/eagle100/README.txt

   All testing has been conducted using the NuttX buildroot toolchain.
 However, the make system is setup to default to use the devkitARM toolchain.
-To use the CodeSource GNU toolchain, you simply need to build the system as follows:
+To use the CodeSourcery or devkitARM GNU toolchain, you simply need to build the system as follows:

      make                         # Will build for the devkitARM toolchain make CROSSDEV=arm-eabi-      # Will build for the devkitARM toolchain